ianwhite/hark/README.md

 Or install it yourself as:

-    $ gem install ianwhite-hark
+    $ gem install heed

 ## What & Why?

-**hark** enables you to create a 'listener' object very easily.
+**heed** enables you to use 'listener' objects very easily.
 It's for programming in the *hexagonal* or *tell, don't ask* style.
-The consumers of hark listeners don't know anything about hark.
-Because hark makes it easy to create ad-hoc object, it's easy to get started with a tell-dont-ask style, in rails controllers for example.
+The consumers of heed listeners don't know anything about heed.
+Because heed makes it easy to create ad-hoc object, it's easy to get started with a tell-dont-ask style, in rails controllers for example.
 For more detail see the 'Rationale' section.

 ## Usage